 There are infectious diseases that bats can contract or carry.
-These diseases are all hazardous to human and pet immune systems.
-Every one these diseases can be transferred, transmitted, and passed along to people and pets; plus they are all potentially deadly if left untreated.
+These diseases are hazardous to human and pet immune systems.
+Every one these diseases can be passed along to people and pets; plus they are all potentially deadly if left untreated.

-Rabies is a really well-known disease to the public, is you have concerns you need to contact Sarasota Animal Control ASAP.
+Rabies is a really well-known disease to the public, if you have concerns you need to contact Animal control and watch out for Raccoon Poop.
 This infection is frequently associated with rabid dogs, raccoons, and rats; however, the truth is, bats are common carriers of the Rabies virus as well.
 A simple bat bite is all it takes to transfer bacteria and saliva into a person’s blood stream.
 Some bats are so tiny, a person or pet can’t even tell they were bitten.
 After signs of illness begin to show, it’s crucial to seek medical care immediately if someone has been bitten or had contact with a wild bat.

 Histoplasmosis is a disease which affects the upper respiratory system.
 It’s caused by the fungus Histoplasma Capsulatum, which occurs naturally in hot, moist climates.
 To become infected, the spores merely need to be inhaled.
 Common sufferers of the illness are homeowners having bat infestation problems, or even miners and people that operate underground or in cavernous environments.
-Treatment is available and passing is completely preventablenonetheless, if left untreated, it may be quite devastating to whoever becomes contaminated.
+Treatment is available and passing is completely preventable nonetheless, if left untreated, it may be quite devastating to whoever becomes infected.

-Leptospirosis is another common and potentially deadly disorder passed and carried on by wild bats.
-It’s a bacterial disease that is spread through bodily fluids, usually pee.
-It’s contracted the same manner as Histoplasmosis, and by men and women in similar vocations; such as miners, meat workers, farmers, and veterinarians.
+Leptospirosis is another common and potentially deadly disease passed and carried on by wild bats.
+It’s a bacterial disease that is spread through bodily fluids, usually urine.
+It’s contracted in the same manner as Histoplasmosis, and by men and women in similar vocations; such as miners, meat workers, farmers, and veterinarians.
 It’s also fatal if left untreated, but it is easily treatable if caught in the early phases.